sectorsedgecommunity/mapping-docs/docs/json/gamemodes/salvage_settings.md

 ---
-title: Salvage Attributes
+title: Salvage fields
 prev: false
 next: false
 ---

-# Salvage Attributes
+# Salvage fields
-Salvage game mode still has attributes in the `json` file but isn't functional in-game.
+Salvage game mode still has fields in the `json` file but isn't functional in-game.

 ```json
 // MeteorBottom: Lowest Y level a meteor can land on